 For example, if I were to pick the core keywords that best represent this post and have the highest monthly search volume, they would be:

-2. Next, Use Google’s Contextual Targeting Tool to find ideas that Google identifies as semantically related.
-I ran the above keyword list through and drilled down to the second tier, see below:
+2. Next, use Keyword Planning Tool to find ideas that Google identifies as semantically related.
+Back in the days when Google’s Contextual Targeting was in Beta I ran the above keyword list through and drilled down to the second tier, see below:

 3. Group your target keywords into 3 different buckets based on volume.
 This usually separates out head, body and long tail terms.